 - Eyewood (a combination of wood veneer offcuts from local furniture producers, recycled paper and bio-resin);

 - traditional African cotton fabrics (sourced through offcuts from local businesses); and,

 With unique styles and a distinctively African twist, Ballo’s sunglasses are a fantastic alternative to mainstream brands!

 The largest wood eyewear brand in Brazil started as a father-daughter project based on social causes, fashion, sustainable production, and culture.
 These are the principles that guide how they source materials, how the glasses are designed and who produces them.

 Allwood is not focused on promoting fashionable designs based on current trends.
 Instead, Allwood create timeless and natural eyeglass models with a special history.

 Their preferred material is wood.
 Allwood eyeglasses are made from either bamboo, ironwood, cabreúva, walnut tree, imbuia or pau-marfim.
 During the entire production process, Allwood does not use chemicals or animal-based resources.

 Allwood glasses carry a message of social and environmental sustainability.
 Therefore, the company collaborates with NGOs to assemble the boxes and frames.
 Allwood also donates part of their earnings to social organizations encourages their clients to donate and reward them with a 30% discount.

 Allwood eyeglasses and sunglasses are beautifully made, with a variety of designs, shapes, and sizes.
-If you want to purchase high-quality products while giving back to the community and to the planet, Allwood is an excellent choice.
+If you want to purchase high-quality eco-friendly glasses while giving back to the community, Allwood is an excellent choice.

 Sunski (California, USA)